Clinical Topics for Creative People

 Ultimately what our emotions “want” from us is to be felt without resistance.
 This allows them to fulfill their function.
 Emotions, as the communication signals they are, naturally crest and fall.
 If we don’t feed them, fight them etc, they communicate their signal in whatever intensity, then fall away.
 If we simply acknowledge and feel them they naturally dissipate.

-To begin repairing and strengthening your distress tolerance try a version of this exercise: pick precipitating events of small emotional weights and allow the accompanying feelings to crest and fall while you simply experience them and survive.
+To begin repairing and strengthening your distress tolerance try a version of this exercise: use the mindfulness 3 minute check-in to increase your mind-body connection, and allow the accompanying feelings to crest and fall while you simply experience them and survive.

 As your distress tolerance builds in strength you begin to experience stronger and stronger stressors without becoming overwhelmed or destabilized.
 You are free to make choices about action or inaction and how you can better shape the variables in your life.
 The end consequence we are going for here is (as always) empowerment to create a life that is happy and fulfilling.